-The Committee thanks all parties who provided submissions, and appreciates the effort put in and time taken by these parties in putting forward their issues and proposing recommendations.
+The Committee thanks all parties who provided submissions and comments and appreciates the effort and time taken by these parties in putting forward their issues and proposing recommendations.
+The submissions and comments have been taken into account in this final report which replaces the first report on VAT.